Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Datasets

 The images of healthy and non-COVID-19 pneumonia patients in our training and hold-out validation datasets come from the CheXPert database\cite{irvin2019chexpert}.
-It is a large collection of chest X-rays, showing various lung diseases, assembled in the Stanford University Hospital, California, United States of America.
-The database's classification labels were created with natural language processing, utilizing radiological reports, and have an estimated accuracy surpassing 90\%\cite{irvin2019chexpert}.
-Considering class balance, we randomly gathered 4644 images of healthy patients, and 4644 of pneumonia patients.
+It is a large collection of chest X-rays (224,316), showing various lung diseases, assembled in the Stanford University Hospital, California, United States of America.
+Samples correspond to studies performed between October 2002 and July 2017 (before the COVID-19 pandemic, ensuring that there are no COVID-19 samples in the database).
+The dataset considers both inpatient and outpatient centers.
+The database's classification labels were created with natural language processing (NLP), utilizing radiological reports, and have an estimated accuracy surpassing 90\%\cite{irvin2019chexpert}.
+Considering class balance, we randomly gathered 4644 images of healthy patients (corresponding to 4644 different patients), and 4644 of pneumonia patients (from 3899 different patients).
+CheXPert uncertainty labels were treated as negative.
+We only considered AP and PA X-rays (excluding lateral views).
+64.9\% and 74.3\% of normal and pneumonia X-rays are AP, respectively.
+We downloaded the images in the jpg format.
 Samples were also randomly divided with 25\% for hold-out validation and 75\% for training, employing a patient split.
 Pneumonia patients have a mean age of 62.3 years, with a standard deviation of 18.7 years.
 They are 57.1\% male.
 Healthy patients have a mean age of 51.7 years, with standard deviation of 18.2, and are 56.3\% male.

-To avoid the effect of mixed dataset bias in our reported results, and to better understand how segmentation improves the DNNs' generalization capability, an external test database (with dissimilar sources in relation to the training dataset) was assigned.
-Regarding the COVID-19 class, we selected the dataset BIMCV COVID-19+\cite{BimcvSet} for evaluation.
-The database is also among the largest open sources of COVID-19 positive X-rays.
-The data was gathered from health departments in the Valencian healthcare system, Spain.
-Therefore, it is highly unlikely that this database shares patients with the Brixia dataset\cite{BrixiaSet}.
-It presents 1515 COVID-19 positive frontal X-rays.
-The corresponding patients have a mean age of 66 years, with standard deviation of 15.3 years.
-They are 59.6\% male.